GoogleChromeLabs/tasklets/README.md

 We'll quickly go through some more detailed cases here.
 We haven't fully formed everything here yet.

-### APIs Exposed
+### APIs exposed

 We believe that all __asynchronous__ APIs which are exposed in workers should be exposed in the `TaskWorkletGlobalScope`.
 (Sync XHR, etc, would not be exposed).
 Additionally `Atomics.wait` would throw a `TypeError`.

 We want this characteristic as we'd like to potentially run multiple tasklets in the same thread.
-Some implementations have a high overhead per thread, but a smaller cost per javascript environment.
+Some implementations have a high overhead per thread, but a smaller cost per JavaScript environment.

 ### Transferables